Blog and newsNews

 Beneficial and non-CRS tax system

-Personal (9-11%) and corporate tax are extremely low (9%), and tax residency in Montenegro provides great advantages for families to reduce personal income tax.
+Personal (9-11%) and corporate tax is extremely low (9%), and tax residency in Montenegro provides great advantages for families to reduce personal income tax.
 In fact, tax rates are the lowest in Europe.

 Also, the system doesn't have any complex deductions or rules, which eases tax planning.
 Montenegro is not a member of the CRS (Common Reporting Standard), meaning its banks will not automatically report your income to foreign tax authorities.